github/details-menu-element/README.md

 </details>
 ```

-Use `data-menu-button` and `data-menu-button-text` to have button text updated on menu item activation.
+Use `data-menu-button` and `data-menu-button-text` to update the button's text on menu item activation.

 ```html
 <details>